|Semester 1 Credit Value:||20|

 The foundation of European colonies in North America marked the birth of a society that would eventually become the United State of America.
 Integral to this process was the simultaneous rise of Atlantic slavery and the forced transportation of millions of Africans to the Americas.
 At first slavery was simply an economic system, but as it developed it infected the political, social, and intellectual life of the newly independent nation, leading to the traumatic rupture of the Civil War in 1861.

-This module explores the origins of the many race, class and gender issues that America still grapples with today by placing these in the broader context of the revolutionary upheavals of the eighteenth and nineteenth centuries.
+This module explores the origins of the many race, class and gender issues that America still grapples with today by placing these in the broader context of the nation's colonial origins and the revolutionary upheavals of the eighteenth and nineteenth centuries.
 In particular it explores the contradictory concepts of slavery and freedom in a nation supposedly devoted to the principle of equality for all.

 This module aims: